lorenzwidmer/NestLink-pipeline/README.md

 - Slurm workflow manager
 - Singularity

+## Running the pipeline locally
+1. Clone the repository.
+2. Edit the `params.json` file, specify the nanopore reads (bam) and reference sequence.
+3. Run the pipeline:
+`bash run_NL-pipeline.sh`

 ## Running the pipeline on the s3it cluster
 1. Clone the repository.
-2. Edit the params.json file, specify the nanopore reads (bam) and reference sequence.
+2. Edit the `singularity.cacheDir` option in the `nextflow.config` file.
+3. Edit the `params.json` file.
-3. Run the pipeline:
+4. Run the pipeline:
 `sbatch run_NL-pipeline.slurm`

-## Running the pipeline locally
-1. Prepare the pipeline as described above.
-2. Run the pipeline:
-`bash run_NL-pipeline.sh`

 ## Parameters
 | Parameter                 | Type                 | Description                                 |